-The fried calamari were big, and cooked perfectly.
-Best of all was the Spicy Burger- a half pound burger with blue cheese, Dijon mustard, a house spicy sauce reminiscent of buffalo sauce, served on a brioche bun.
-Looking at my notes I have a stain next to the phrase "really, really good.
+The fried calamari are big, and cooked perfectly.
+Best of all is the Spicy Burger- a half pound burger with blue cheese, Dijon mustard, a house spicy sauce reminiscent of buffalo sauce, served on a brioche bun.
+Looking at my notes I have a buffalo sauce stain next to the phrase "really, really good.
 Yum."
 That says it all.

-The one main concourse is wide, and with a small crowd you'll have no problems maneuvering around.
+The one main concourse is wide, and even with a large crowd, congestion of the concourse is not a problem.
 Restrooms are large and clean too, so no need to skip out of any of the game play just to avoid a wait.

 Extra points to Sparky the Dragon, the UIC Flames team mascot, who does an excellent job of interacting with the crowd.
 Another extra point to the "Dancing Flames," the UIC dance squad.
 Instead of the sultry performances you see from many dance teams, this was almost interpretive dance.
 I'm not a dance connoisseur by any means, but this was a very good performance.